 The timing was probably relevant, following a wave of lurid media coverage of gender wars etc etc. Nice Guys and angry feminists lined up together, competing to show who could be most aggressively in favour of a new politically correct paradigm.

 The Escape Artist is pro-women and pro-men.
 In this game, you’re allowed to support both teams.
-But, to me, the Patriarchy conspiracy theory is a steaming crock of horseshit, veiling an attack on equality of opportunity.
+But, to me, the theory of The Patriarchy is a steaming crock of horseshit, veiling an attack on equality of opportunity.

 This song isn’t that old…its from 1994…but some of the lyrics seem like they’re from another world.
 Maybe we need a reminder from Salt N Pepa of the value of positive masculinity?

 To me this song represents life force, exuberance and optimism.

 The FI community includes lots of introverted analytical types (e.g. engineers, accountants, actuaries, lawyers) and sometimes we disappear into our own heads too much.
 This song reminds us to enjoy HOW AMAZING THE WORLD IS.

 In the course of researching this article, I was pleasantly surprised to find that Katrina and The Waves were based not in California but in Cambridgeshire…where The Escape Artist was born and brought up.